 Once you have baseline developer productivity metrics like the ones above, you’ll want to compare your teams’ performance toothers in your industry and then use this information to pinpoint areas that need improvement.

 Our Engineering Metrics Benchmarks study provides you with the first report of this kind.
-After analyzing almost 2K engineering teams and over 800K branches, we identified four tiers (Elite, Strong, Fair, Needs Focus) for nine engineering metrics.
+After analyzing almost 2K engineering teams and over 3.6M pull requests, we identified four tiers (Elite, Strong, Fair, Needs Focus) for 15 engineering metrics.

 These benchmarks are baked into our developer productivity platform, so right out of the box you can track your developer productivity and create working agreements about what needs to improve.